Informing-The-Third-World/periodical-wavelet-analysis/scripts/wavelet_scripts/README.md

    - Why Include: Complements MSE by quantifying reconstruction quality on a logarithmic scale.
 It’s particularly useful when MSE alone doesn’t fully capture perceptual quality.

+*Efficiency & Compactness*

+3. wavelet_sparsity:

+   - Why Include: Reflects the compactness of the wavelet representation, which can be valuable for identifying efficient wavelet transforms.

+*Statistical & Structural Fidelity*

-3. wavelet_energy_entropy:
+4. wavelet_energy_entropy:

    - Why Include: Indicates the balance between energy distribution and entropy, highlighting how well the wavelet preserves signal structure.
 Particularly relevant for token frequency signals, which may have structural patterns.

-4. wavelet_sparsity:

-   - Why Include: Reflects the compactness of the wavelet representation, which can be valuable for identifying efficient wavelet transforms.

 5. emd_value (Earth Mover’s Distance):